 Request Case study : How Digital transformation enables more effective and efficient customer engagement

 Image credit: Karen Martin (Value Stream Mapping for Non-Manufacturing Environments)

 Value stream maps are primarily used to document and analyze the current state, and design the future state, of how value is created and delivered to customers, clients, or other stakeholders.
 It is a core component of lean management and can be applied to nearly any value chain regardless of complexity.
-Value stream maps focus on the activities required to fulfill a customer request, and overlay key performance metrics with emphasis on efficiency (such as Process Time and Lead Time) and quality (such as Completeness and Accuracy ratios).
-As you plan to roll out new digital capabilities or make changes in other areas including people and processes, value stream maps will help you contextualize and better communicate improvement considerations by identifying the key actors and objects involved in business, and how business capabilities ultimately contribute to strategic and tactical goals.
+Value stream maps focus on the activities required to fulfill a customer request and overlay key performance metrics with an emphasis on efficiency (such as Process Time and Lead Time) and quality (such as Completeness and Accuracy ratios).
+As you plan to roll out new digital capabilities or make changes in other areas including people and processes, value stream maps will help you contextualize and better communicate improvement considerations by identifying the key actors and objects involved in a business, and how business capabilities ultimately contribute to strategic and tactical goals.